zzzprojects/learn-orm/tutorials/csharp-tutorial/polymorphism.md

 Compile-time polymorphism is achieved using method overloading and operator overloading.
 The method overloading means defining multiple methods with the same name but with different parameters.

- - Using method overloading you can perform different tasks with the same method name by passing just different parameters.
+ - Using method overloading you can perform different tasks with the same method name by passing different parameters.
  - You can overload methods in the same class only, it doesn't need a parent-child relationship.

 Compile-time polymorphism is also known as static binding or early binding.
 The following code shows the method overloading of `Add()` methods, where both methods have the same name and different parameters.